miguelo93/computational-approaches-brain/index.md

 ### Joseph Lizier

-Prof. Joseph Lizier is  Associate Professor in Complex Systems at the Univeristy of Sidney.
-His research focuses on information processing in nature, networks, neuro, etc.
+Prof. Joseph Lizier is an Associate Professor in Complex Systems at the Univeristy of Sidney, Australia, in the Complex Systems Research Group and Centre for Complex Systems.
+His research focuses on information processing in biological and bio-inspired complex networks, including in the computational neuroscience domain.

 [Personal website](https://lizier.me/joseph/) - [twitter](https://twitter.com/jlizier) - [Google Scholar](https://scholar.google.com/citations?user=QJwapBoAAAAJ&hl=en)